 An example often cited to illustrate natural selection is the adaptation of the peppered moth (Biston betularia) during the Industrial Revolution in England.
 Prior to widespread industrialization, the light-colored form of the peppered moth was predominant, providing effective camouflage against light-colored lichen-covered tree trunks.
 However, as industrial pollution darkened the tree trunks, the darker, melanic form of the moth became less visible to predators, resulting in higher survival rates.
 Consequently, the dark-colored moths had a greater chance of reproducing, passing on their dark coloration to the next generation.
 Over time, the frequency of the dark form increased, reflecting the impact of natural selection in response to environmental changes.

-Another classic example is the evolution of in bacteria.
+Another classic example is the evolution of antibiotic resistance in bacteria.
 When antibiotics are introduced, they exert a selective pressure on bacterial populations.
-Individual bacteria with that confer resistance to the antibiotic are more likely to survive and reproduce, as their non-resistant counterparts are eliminated.
+Individual bacteria with genetic mutations that confer resistance to the antibiotic are more likely to survive and reproduce, as their non-resistant counterparts are eliminated.
 The subsequent generations of bacteria carry the resistance genes, leading to the emergence of antibiotic-resistant strains.
 This process demonstrates how natural selection can drive the evolution of traits that enhance survival in the face of selective pressures.

 Natural selection operates on various levels, from the molecular to the ecological.
 At the molecular level, the selective advantage of certain genetic variations can lead to changes in the frequency of alleles within a population.
 For example, sickle cell anemia, a genetic disorder, demonstrates the complex interplay of natural selection.
 Individuals with one copy of the sickle cell gene exhibit increased resistance to malaria, providing a selective advantage in regions where malaria is prevalent.
 However, individuals with two copies of the gene (homozygous) may develop sickle cell anemia, highlighting the trade-off between selective advantages and disadvantages associated with specific genetic variations.